Bio

 Before turning to a career in Music Education, John was employed in the field of public relations and marketing communications holding positions in corporate and brand marketing, health care communications, and freelance journalism.

-He is a sought-after public speaker who has presented clinics on music education advocacy, the marketing and promotions of school music programs, school district arts administration, and student leadership to various arts education associations, educational institutions, and high school & college students from many states including Alabama, California, Colorado, Connecticut, Florida, Illinois, Indiana, Kansas, Kentucky, Michigan, New York, Pennsylvania, Rhode Island, Texas, Wisconsin; and Canada.
-He has presented twice at The Midwest Clinic, at NYSSMA and CMEA All State Conferences, several NAfME Eastern Division Conferences, and BOA Grand National Championships.
-His writings on the subjects have been published in The Instrumentalist, NAfME's Teaching Music and NYSSMA’s School Music News.
+He is a sought-after public speaker who has presented clinics on music education advocacy, the marketing and promotion of school music programs, school district arts administration, the New York State Learning Standards in the Arts, and student leadership to various arts education associations, educational institutions, and school superintendents.
+He has also reached high school & college students from many states including Alabama, California, Colorado, Connecticut, Florida, Illinois, Indiana, Kansas, Kentucky, Michigan, New York, Pennsylvania, Rhode Island, Texas, Wisconsin; and Canada.

 Along with being a clinician and a member of the Executive Councils of NYSCAME, NYSSMA, and SCMEA, he holds membership in the National Association for Music Education (NAfME), The National Art Education Association (NAEA), The New York State Art Teachers Association (NYSATA), the Suffolk County Art Leaders Association (SCALA), The Empire State Supervisors & Administrators Association (ESSAA), and The Council of Administrators and Supervisors (CAS).